 Vision impairment and blindness are very broad terms to describe less than 6/18 vision.
 There is a very wide spectrum, ranging from mild vision impairment to total blindness.

 Depending on the degree of limitation, someone may have legal blindness, however, they still have the capacity to get around and do things.

 If you, or someone you care about is diagnosed with blindness or vision impairment, some commonly-used terms can be very daunting and we have explained some of them below:

 Legally blind is a term used by the Australian Government to identify people who are eligible for special benefits and services.

-If you’re legally blind, it means that you can’t see things clearly.
+If you are legally blind, it simply means that you can’t see things clearly.
 You do not have to be totally blind to be legally blind.